Roger Moore as James Bond, British government agent

 In my quest to end BAMF Style’s tragic lack of discussion of Moore’s Bond, I’ve chosen to present one of the Moore era’s sartorial highlights.
 Matt Spaiser also wrote about this suit previously on his blog, The Suits of James Bond.

 Poor Moore didn’t have it very easy when he took the role of Bond.
-1973 through 1985 is often remembered as a decade of tacky clothing ranging from too tight (disco) to too baggy (’80s).
+Beyond the world of Bond, 1973 through 1985 is often remembered as a decade of tacky clothing ranging from too tight (disco) to too baggy (’80s).
 Luckily, Moore had allies like Cyril Castle, Douglas Hayward, and Frank Foster to help him keep looking timelessly stylish in a world marred by bright pastels, gold chains, and oversized collars.

 It was Hayward who stepped up to dress Moore for For Your Eyes Only.
 Though Hayward had likely worked with Moore before, this was the first film where he took Castle’s place as Moore’s on-set tailor.
 Much as the film itself did away with the excess of the ’70s, Hayward discarded the excess of ’70s styling and kept Moore looking strong, trim, and traditional without looking boring.

 After sporting a few fashionable three-piece suits for his previous office visits, Bond makes the rounds of MI6’s offices in a subtle gray flannel suit tailored by Hayward.
 Context clues – ample snow for skiing in Cortina and summerlike warmth in Corfu – set this scene sometime in late spring, a time when a flannel suit would still be comfortable in London but warm colors like mid-gray and cream would be seasonally appropriate.